MerrickMath/MerrickMath-datachallenge/index.md

 <p>
       <ul>
         <li><a href="https://MerrickMath.github.io/MerrickMath-datachallenge/challenge1.html"> The Road Mordor (75 XP) </a> </li>
+        <li><a href="https://MerrickMath.github.io/MerrickMath-datachallenge/challenge2.html"> Explorations in the Dataverse (?
+XP) </a> </li>
       </ul>
 </p>

 Many of the challenges will require the use of R Studio.
 If you want to download this on your home computer use <a href="https://rstudio.com/products/rstudio/download/"> this link </a>.
-I encourage you to get your parents to help install the program at home so you can work outside of class **easily**.
+I encourage you to get your parents to help install the program at home so you can work outside of class.
+This is of course, optional.

 What Data are you interested in exploring?
 LET ME KNOW!